Cobasna ammunition depot: History

 There have been several attempts and calls to withdraw both the weapons from the Cobasna ammunition depot and the Russian soldiers from Transnistria.
 During the 1999 Istanbul summit, Russia promised to completely withdraw its weapons and soldiers.
 Some progress was made, but following a request from the Transnistrian authorities asking Russia to maintain its army, the process stopped in 2003.
+On the same year had the Kozak memorandum been proposed.
+It aimed to resolve the Transnistria conflict by reintegrating Transnistria into Moldova with veto powers while keeping an increased Russian military contingent stationed in Transnistria for fifteen more years.
+It was rejected at the last minute by President of Moldova Vladimir Voronin reportedly following protests from the Organization for Security and Co-operation in Europe (OSCE), the European Union and the United States.
 Thus, to this day, Russia maintains its military presence in Transnistria and in the ammunition depot, with Russia having been accused of using the latter as a method of geopolitical blackmail against Moldova.

-Moldova continues to insist on the need to evacuate the weapons from Cobasna, with the most recent official declarations coming from Maia Sandu, the current president of Moldova, and having been made as recently as in 2021.
-In fact, on 11 August of the same year, Sandu met with the then Deputy Kremlin Chief of Staff of Russia Dmitry Kozak and discussed several important issues in the bilateral relations between both countries, including the Transnistria conflict and the situation of the Cobasna ammunition depot.
+Moldova continues to insist on the need to evacuate the weapons from Cobasna, with recent official declarations coming from the current President of Moldova Maia Sandu.
+On 11 August 2021, Sandu met with the then Deputy Chief of Staff of the Russian Presidential Executive Office Dmitry Kozak and discussed several important issues in the bilateral relations between both countries, including the Transnistria conflict and the situation of the Cobasna ammunition depot.
 Regarding the latter, Kozak showed willingness to cooperate with Moldova to destroy the weapons at the depot and declared that it was within Russia's interests to do this.
 The then President of Transnistria, Vadim Krasnoselsky, also expressed support to the initiative.

 On 27 April 2022, the Ministry of Internal Affairs of Transnistria reported that drones flew over Cobasna and that shots were fired on the village.
 The ministry claimed that the drones came from Ukraine.
 Several attacks had recently occurred in Transnistria at the time.
-They occurred during the 2022 Russian invasion of Ukraine, and may have been a false flag operation by Russia or Transnistria itself.
+They occurred during the Russian invasion of Ukraine, and may have been a false flag operation by Russia or Transnistria itself.